bitcoinfullnode/rokos-ok-bitcoin-fullnode/README.md

 ===========================
 * Author: OKtoshi

+* Project evolution based on feedback/requests/suggestions from: Cryptocurrency developers, Cryptocurrency users and New users to Crypto over any of the public forums (Core, Flavors, Github) where everyone can participate and/or request for support.

+* A Big Thank you: Media authors, Donators, Supporters, Collaborators, The Open Source community, the Crypto community and involved cryptocurrencies communities and developers.

-Raspbian OK OS for Raspberry PI and IoT Devices (Internet of Things)
+Raspi OK OS for Raspberry PI and IoT Devices (Internet of Things)

 Native Bitcoin OKCash and Cryptocurrencies Full Nodes / versions for IoT